thunderBiscuit/blog/posts/gpg-part1.md

 ### Clearsign

-Note that the signature file build in ASCII-armor format in _Task 1_ does not contain a human readable version of the original data (in this case the string `hello, world`).
-The file is not encrypted, but you'll need another command to show its content.
+Note that the signature file build in ASCII-armor format in [_Task 1_](#) does not contain a human readable version of the original data (in this case the string `hello, world`).
+The file is not encrypted, but you'll need gpg installed and a command to show its content.

 ```bash
 # create a signature file named message.txt.asc